Fire and rescue services

 More information:

-If you travel to border areas, be alert to possible threats.
+If you decide, against our advice, to travel to border areas, be alert to possible threats.

 Seek local advice on routes to minimise security threats.